GOOD TO KNOW ABOUT ICELAND

 The weather in Iceland is unpredictable.
 If you're renting a car, taking a hike, or only plan to walk around and sightsee, be prepared to possibly experience a bit of wind or rain on any given day.
-Packing waterproof pants, a windbreaker jacket (with a hood!), and gloves are all smart items to find room for in your suitcase.
+Packing waterproof pants, a windbreaker jacket (with a hood!), and gloves are all innovative items to find room for in your suitcase.

 Do not fret about having to exchange your money for Krónas.
 Fortunately, you can use your credit card for almost everything in Iceland.
-A few situations where you might find cash useful would be for paying some old parking meters or buying something from individual cash-only vendors at the flea market.
+A few situations where you might find helpful cash would be paying some old parking meters or buying something from individual cash-only vendors at the flea market.
 But again, Iceland is a country of plastic money.

 Sulfur smells like rotten eggs, and you'll learn this fast enough when you turn on the faucet in Iceland.

-Icelanders and English.
 Everyone in Iceland speaks English.
 Also, Icelanders are sharp, quirky, and full of wit, so do not be surprised if they hit you with flashes of biting Brit-styled sarcasm faster than you can say, "Oh, so you do speak English!"

 There is also a strange Icelandic attitude to alcohol: while the legendary Icelandic weekend all-night partying is somewhat accepted, there is also the stereotype that anyone drinking anything at all for the rest of the week must be an alcoholic.

 Can I find big brands in Iceland?